Australian bushfires turn deadly, destroy dozens of homes | DW | 09.11.2019

-At least one person has been killed and over 100 houses have been destroyed in bushfires raging across eastern Australia.
+At least two people have been killed and over 100 houses have been destroyed in bushfires raging across eastern Australia.
 A record number of emergency warnings were issued this week.

 The New South Wales Rural Fire Service (NWS RFS) said that the remains of a person were found in a vehicle.
-Two other people are unaccounted for.
+At least seven other people are unaccounted for.

+Another woman died in hospital on Saturday of burns sustained near the town of Glen Innes on Friday.

 Fire services in the affected area are on high alert, according to NWS RFS commissioner Shane Fitzsimmons.